 Actually, your video could go viral for all the wrong reasons.
 Video resumes are easy to do — badly!
 What’s hard is doing them well.

-Video resumes (sometimes, apparently, called “visumes”) are sort of like contact lenses or wardrobe make-over: first you have to decide if you really need them.
-But if you decide you do, it’s not a job you want to botch.
+Video resumes, or resume videos (sometimes, apparently, called “visumes”), are sort of like contact lenses or wardrobe make-overs: first you have to decide if you really need them.
+But if you decide you do need a video resume, it’s not a job you want to botch.

 What is a video resume?